gzhu725/gzhu725/README.md

 * ✉️  You can contact me at [gloriazhu66@gmail.com](mailto:gloriazhu66@gmail.com)
 * 🧠  I'm learning phaser.io (a 2D framework to make games using JS)
 * ⚡  In my freetime, I love to work out, explore NYC, and play video games (I'm currently into Lego Harry Potter)!
-* logo Websites I found useful!:
+* ❗️ Websites I found useful!:
     * [Learn X in Y Minutes](https://learnxinyminutes.com/): A website for existing programmers to learn a different language or programming concept with just one subpage!
     * [Diff Checker](https://diffchecker.com/): A website to check the discrepancies between two different files.
 Really helpful with source code files!
 ### Skills